dacharyc/spike-procedural-testing/technical-specification.md

 **Description**: Different documentation teams may have conflicting requirements.

 **Mitigation**:
-- **Plugin-ready architecture** (Option 5 key benefit)
+- **Interface-driven architecture** enables future extensibility
 - Configuration system for customization
 - Clear prioritization of features
 - Community contribution guidelines
+- Built-in support for common use cases

 **Contingency**:
-- Implement plugin system earlier (Phase 2 instead of Phase 3)
-- Teams can create custom plugins for specific needs
+- Add new built-in executors/resolvers as needed
+- Extend configuration system for team-specific customization
+- If extensibility needs become critical, implement plugin system at that time

 ### 8.4 Risk Summary Matrix